rvarun11/zookeeper-discovery/README.md

 # Service Discovery with Zookeeper

-Used Zookeeper to build a service registry and service discovery from scratch for two microservices, order-service and payment-service.
+Used Zookeeper to build a service registry and service discovery from scratch for identifying microservice instances dynamically